artturipa/myblog/irm_basics/blog.md

 Issues can be automatically created from following scenario:
 * Indicator fails
 * Attestation results are not implemented
-* Control Test effectiveness is ineffective and state of test is closed
+* Control Test effectiveness is ineffective and state of test is closed.
+(Issues are automatically closed when a control test result failure is remediated.)
 * Continuous monitoring results

+**Risk Lifecycle**

 **Policy Exception Lifecycle**
 1. New